Skip links and keyboard navigation

 More information, including grant guidelines, application forms, and more detail about funded projects, can be found on the ASHM website.

-Statewide Sexual Health Clinical Network
+Queensland Sexual Health Clinical Network

-The purpose of the Sexual Health Clinical Network is to function as a specialist platform to share and provide expertise, advice and recommendations to Hospital and Health Services (HHS) and the Department of Health to support high quality, evidence based, safe, effective, and patient focused, equitable public sexual health services.
+The purpose of the Queensland Sexual Health Clinical Network is to function as a specialist platform to share and provide expertise, advice and recommendations to Hospital and Health Services and the Department of Health to support high quality, evidence based, safe, effective, and patient focused, equitable public sexual health services.

 The network enables clinicians and other relevant stakeholders to connect with one another across Queensland to share ideas and models of care, and to work together to create solutions for shared challenges.

-Statewide Clinical Networks are open to clinicians, consumers and managers with experience, interest, and passion in improving healthcare.
+Queensland Clinical Networks are open to clinicians, consumers and managers with experience, interest, and passion in improving healthcare.

-Join Sexual Health Clinical Network
+Join Queensland Sexual Health Clinical Network

 Email: SexualHealthNetwork@health.qld.gov.au